Lost Object Horaries

 The querent did indeed live with her boyfriend, who was a student (Mercury) of music (Venus here also functions as a creativity qualifier of Mercury, as well as being significator of the 1st) and at the time the question was asked, he was physically located in a music computer lab (Venus in Aquarius with Uranus also there).
 When the querent called him (Mercury's next applying aspect is to Venus) he did in fact confess that he got confused and picked up her car keys by mistake thinking they were his house keys (Mercury is also in the same sign as Neptune) and had taken them with him.
 Because the boyfriend took the bus to school, he did not discover his mistake until later that morning.
 Had we used Regiomontanus, because of the intercepted distorted houses, Mercury would be ruler of the 2nd and 6th houses, connecting her keys with her own work and possibly incorrectly reinforcing the idea (since Mercury is also in the 10th) that the keys were in a place where she normally works.
 That was indeed the interpretation adopted by the astrologer who designated Mercury as the keys, not the boyfriend.

 But what if instead of looking at how the querent might retrieve them, what if we looked at how she might have misplaced them in the first place?
 What is the planet that has the power to "remove" or make the object "fall"?
 Jupiter, since in this case, it is both the detriment and fall lord of Gemini.
 It is located in the 2nd house and 3rd sign, indicating a revelation about a possession (2nd house) that is simultaneously a vehicle (a 3rd house matter).
 It rules the 11th and 8th, houses that relate to affiliations and to other's belongings.
 The last aspect formed between Venus and Jupiter was a quincunx just 48 minutes in the past.
-This suggests that just before this chart was cast, the boyfriend had discovered (a revelation) his girlfriend's car keys in his possession, having mistakenly picked them up earlier that morning.
+This suggests that just before this chart was cast, the boyfriend had already discovered the truth (a revelation) that his girlfriend's car keys were in his possession, having mistakenly picked them up earlier that morning.
 The quincunx is an aspect that indicates indirect or unseeing perception.
 In this case, his revelation was about her (Venus) although he was not seeing her when it took place.

 Thus, we can see from this and other cases like it, that making a planet stand in for an immoveable object can throw off our understanding of a object's loss, misplacement, or theft and its potential retrieval.
 Rather, Mercury stands in for a person that learns, who, as it turns out, had the power and ability to return the keys (note that Mercury is retrograde, indicating a return to a previous place occupied by the querent).